dsyer/dotnet-test/README.md

 </PropertyGroup>
 ```

 In VSCode you can run the main console app or the unit tests from the source editor.
-An occasional `CTRL-P` and `Restart Omnisharp` will help to keep things running smoothly.
+An occasional `CTRL-SHIFT-P` and `Restart Omnisharp` will help to keep things running smoothly.

 ## Postscript